 Generally, your healthcare professional will take a blood sample for PSA before performing a digital rectal exam because this screening test (where a doctor inserts a finger into the rectum to feel for lumps) can temporarily elevate PSA.¹⁵ For the same reason, it’s a good idea to avoid any anal penetration or prostate stimulation a few days before taking a PSA test.

 Testosterone replacement therapy

 Elevated PSA is linked to prostate cancer, but it doesn’t diagnose it, so if you’ve got high PSA levels, don’t panic — it could be one of several other benign conditions.
 Understanding your demographics and risk factors will help your doctor interpret your test results and decide if further screening is necessary.
-Most healthcare professionals will try to avoid an unnecessary prostate biopsy, and will usually start with painless and and minimally invasive imaging test, like an MRI.
+Most healthcare professionals will try to avoid an unnecessary prostate biopsy and will usually start with painless and minimally invasive imaging tests, like an MRI.